Go (1973 TV series)

 Go is an American television series for children that aired late-mornings on Saturdays on NBC between September 1973 and September 1976.
-It had the shortest title for a TV series until V debuted in 1984 on the same network.

 The first two seasons of Go explored various action-oriented occupations, showing what it's like to be a race car driver, a symphony conductor, or a bronco buster.
 For the third season, the emphasis shifted to the United States Bicentennial observance of 1976, therefore Go became Go-U.S.A. from September 6, 1975 until the series ended the following year.